microsoft/VisualStudioUninstaller/ReadMe.md

   2. Open cmd.exe with Administrative privileges
   2. Execute Setup.ForcedUninstall.exe
   3. Press Y and hit enter to run the application.
+  4. If the application ask to reboot the system, please reboot the system, and rerun this application again.

 **Commands:**